severindebeaulieu/hass_nuki_ng_sdu/README.md

 #### Service `lock.open`

 * For a Nuki Lock, this unlatches the door
-* For a Nuki Opener, this buzzes the door open

 The attribute should appear as a `target` for the service.